SUTDNLP/NNNamedEntity/README.md

 The demo system will create two files: "Entity.devOUTdemo" and "Entity.testOUTdemo" at [NNNamedEntity/example](example).
 These two files are the output tagged file for dev and test examples.

+Note: the example files are just to verify the running for the code.
+For copyright consideration, we take only hundreds of sentences as example.
+Hence the results on those example datasets does not represent the real performance on large dataset.

 Feature format
 ======
 Consider following sentence in [Entity.test](example/Entity.test):